 With Plum you have the option to invest your savings in some investments.
 I don’t recommend this. it puts your money at risk, there are some fees charged and you may not always be able to sell the investments immediately.
 Most people reading Debt Camel are concerned about the safety of their savings and quick access, so putting them into investments probably isn’t a good option for you.
-Plum also charges £1 a month for this as well as extra investment charges.
+Plum also has monthly charges for this as well as extra investment charges.
 For small savings amounts, these charges can really add up.

 Other ways to save with Plum

 It has other ways to save, see More ways to automate Plum but I don’t see the point – it seems better to increase the “automatic” savings levels to one you feel comfortable with.

 Eileen who blogs at Your Money Sorted says:

 Plum feels easy, fun and exciting.
 I love the fact that it randomly messages to say that it has transferred money into my savings – it feels like a lovely wee surprise when it does that.

 It was really easy to set up and the process made me feel that it was safe and secure.
 Their help menu is excellent and any questions that I had were answered by the FAQ section.